Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     provided features for high availability and
     server side redundancy.

-    The DASH-IF [=CMAF Ingest=] protocol, interface 1, defined in this document, advances over the smooth ingest protocol including lessons learned over the last
+    The DASH-IF [=CMAF Ingest=] protocol, interface 1, defined in Section 5, advances over the Smooth ingest protocol including lessons learned over the last
     ten years after the initial deployment of
-    smooth streaming in 2009 and several advances
+    Smooth Streaming in 2009 and several advances
     on signaling metadata and timed text.

     In addition, the current specification incorporates
     the latest media formats and protocols, making it ready for current and
     next generation media codecs such as [[!MPEGHEVC]]
-    and protocols like MPEG DASH [[!MPEGDASH]].
+    and protocols like MPEG-DASH [[!MPEGDASH]].

     The second interface referred
     as DASH and HLS ingest